Lumyn-Labs/docs/lumyn-studio/modules-page/README.md

 ### Payload

 The **Payload** page is where you define the data structure that the module will return when polled.
 This is the data that will be available in code when interacting with the module.
-To add a new field, choose **Add Entry**, provide a name, and choose a type.
+To add a new field, click **Add Entry**, provide a name, and choose a type.
 The maximum length of the payload is 16 bytes.

 ![Payload Page](create-custom-module-page2.png)